jreed26/GameDevelopment/README.md

 							 3. Go to Eclipse Adoptium Distribution Folder
 									 * (Should be in top layer)
 							 4. select "8.0.3 - ... -hotspot"

-			*That is the set-up finished, now its time to use gradle to build the directory/dependency structure.*
+			*At this point the set-up is finished, press Next to Build the imported project*

 	## Build / Directory Stucture